pottendo/pottendo-SK64-network/README_network.md

 This enables us to do the following:

 * Applications / features available through Sidekick64 don't have to run on Sidekick64 but can be running in a hosted or cloud environment.
 This means for example that changes and updates required to such an application will not force the Sidekick64 kernel to be updated.
-* In theory it allows interactive multi user applications like simple games or chat apps.
+* In theory it allows interactive multi user applications like simple games or chat apps (see Arena).
 * It allows interaction with most services on the World Wide Web
 * In addition to screen updates SKTP allows to request Sidekick64 to download a payload from a web adress (via HTTP or HTTPS), store it on the SD card and/or execute it on the C64.
 This means, files like PRG, SID, CRT, etc. may be downloaded from the internet.
 This is tightly coupled to the Sidekick64 menu code as the possibility to launch a binary is essential here.

 Currently four example applications exist that make use of SKTP:
 ### CSDb Launcher
 Allows to browse latest releases and a couple of selected top lists to easily access attractive releases from the world of the C64 demo scene.
+A search function allows access to all releases.
+Release screenshots will be displayed on the mini TFT display on the Sidekick64 module.
 ### HVSC Browser
 Allows to browse and play the complete music in the High Voltage SID Collection.
 ### Forum64 RSS Viewer
 Allows to launch a dynamically generated PRG (available in different flavours for C64, C128@80columns, C16/Plus/4) that displays the latest posts from the RSS feed of Forum64.
-### Simple text chat
+### Arena with mini game and simple text chat
-To test and demonstrate multiuser capabilities a simple text chat is available.
+To test and demonstrate multiuser capabilities a mini game and simple text chat is available.

 If you want to try the SKTP browser without Sidekick64 there is a [Javascript based SKTP client](https://sktpdemo.cafeobskur.de/) available running in any web browser.